nerukanadun/prob-cpp/README.md

 It also has access specifiers, which restrict the access of member elements.
 The primarily used ones are the following:

-public: Public members (variables, methods) can be accessed from anywhere the code is visible.
-private: Private members can be accessed only by other member functions, and it can not be accessed outside of class.
-Class can be represented in the form of

 class ClassName {
     access_specifier1: